15 Nov Long Term Care Insurance in Pennsylvania for Home Care: A Guide

 - There are more than 100 companies offering long-term care insurance nationally, but 15 to 20 insurers sell most policies (some of the most common listed above)

-- Find out more about long term care insurance through the Pennsylvania Insurance Department’s page here.
+- Find out more about LTC insurance through the Pennsylvania Insurance Department’s page here.

 Using long term care insurance benefits for healthcare services and home care